-- 1. Apply required infection control measures (refer to QAS Infection Control Framework). - 2.
-Assess the patient's history of allergies and confirm suitability for medication administration. - 3.
-Prepare the required dose of medication in an appropriately sized VanishPoint[®] syringe: - a.
-Large adult VanishPoint[®] syringe 22 gauge/25 mm needle - Adult, child or moderate to large Infant VanishPoint[®] syringe 23 gauge/25 mm needle; and - c.
-Small infant VanishPoint[®] syringe 25 gauge/16 mm needle. - 4.
-Ensure the syringe is appropriately labelled (refer to the QAS Drug Management Code of Practice). - 5.
-Ensure all air bubbles are expelled from the prepared syringe. - 6.
-Consider strategies to reduce patient discomfort: - a.
-Distraction; - b.
-Explaining the benefits of the injection to the patient; and/or - c.
-Oral glucose administration in infants (refer to DTP: Sucrose 24%) - 7.
-Identify the appropriate injection site based on patient's age, muscle mass and medication volume.
+- Apply required infection control measures (refer to QAS Infection Control Framework). - 2.
+Assess the patient's history of allergies and confirm suitability for medication administration. - Prepare the required dose of medication in an appropriately sized VanishPoint® syringe. - Ensure the syringe is appropriately labelled (refer to the QAS Drug Management Code of Practice). - Ensure all air bubbles are expelled from the prepared syringe. - Consider strategies to reduce patient discomfort: